Expenses Policy/Forms + Travel Advice

 The information below is just a summary.
 Please read travel advice pages for further guidance.

-Students and staff on College related trips are covered by the college travel insurance.
+Travel Insurance - students and staff on College related trips are covered by the college travel insurance.
 Please follow guidance from the Travel insurance page.

 - E1 expenses claim form (Excel) - for Maths PhD students (if you do not have Excel on your computer, please use the Office365 available to all students)